-- I3: Long term extension of the industrial area exists on both sides of the railway line.
-Extension towards the N3 may, however, be restricted by a spruit draining towards the Vaal River. - Revitalisation of the Villiers Station; especially to support freight transportation, has been identified.
+- 13: Long term extension of the industrial area exists on both sides of the railway line.
+Extension towards the N3 may, however, be restricted by a spruit draining towards the Vaal River. - Revitalisation of the Villiers Station; especially to support freight transportation, has been identified. - I4: Pegging and registration of industrial erven at the entrance to Villiers must be completed to ensure development thereof; especially in view of recent inquiries regarding the availability of the erven.